Walter Althammer

-Walter Althammer (12 March 1928 – 16 February 2025) was a German politician who was a representative of the Christian Social Union of Bavaria.
+Walter Althammer (12 March 1928 – 16 February 2025) was a German politician who was a representative of the Christian Social Union in Bavaria.

 Together with Hans-Jürgen Pohlenz (1927–2020; SPD), they were the last surviving members of the 4th Bundestag, and following the death of Elfriede Klemmert of the 3rd Bundestag on 13 April 2022, Althammer was the earliest-serving living former member of the Bundestag.

 Althammer died on 16 February 2025, at the age of 96.